-- Provide acceptable method(s) with citation(s), e.g., high-pressure liquid chromatography (HPLC) method with ultraviolet detection. - Specify if hydrolysis is required to release conjugates or not recommended for measure of the "free" metabolite.
+- Provide acceptable method(s) with citation(s), e.g., Gas Chromatography with Mass Spectrometry.
+When available, external quality assurance programs should be utilized. - Specify if hydrolysis is required to release conjugates or not recommended for measure of the "free" metabolite.
 Specify any pre-treatment that may be necessary before instrumental analysis. - Describe standard methods in current use, such as those by the BAT group.
 Mention a definitive method if available as the gold standard.

-• Describe why a currently accepted method would be unacceptable, if data exist.
+Describe why an older method would be unacceptable, if data exist.